Animals (Pink Floyd album): Release

 The album's release followed Capital Radio's broadcast two days earlier of The Pink Floyd Story, and an evening press conference held at the power station two days before that.
 The broadcast was originally to have been an exclusive for the DJ Nicky Horne, who since mid-December had been broadcasting The Pink Floyd Story, but a copy was given to John Peel, who played side one of the album in its entirety a day earlier.

 Animals was released in the UK on 21 January 1977 on Harvest Records, and in the US on 12 February on Columbia Records.
 It reached number two in the UK and number three in the US.
-Thanks to the album and the band's back catalogue, according to The Guinness Book of British Hit Albums, "Pink Floyd bested ABBA for most weeks on chart [in 1977], 108 to 106."
+According to The Guinness Book of British Hit Albums, Pink Floyd overtook ABBA for the most weeks on the UK Albums Chart in 1977, at 108 weeks.
 Animals was certified quadruple platinum in the US on 31 January 1995.